TianpeiLuke/SelfStudyNotes/self-study/differential_geometry/README.md

     - Examples of Smooth Manifolds
   - Manifolds with Boundary

+- Smooth Maps
-- Chapter 2: Smooth Maps
+  - Smooth Functions and Smooth Maps
+    - Smooth Functions On Manifolds
+    - Smooth Functions Between Manifolds
+    - Examples of Smooth Map
+    - Diffeomorphisms
+  - Partitions of Unity

+- Tangent Vectors
+  - Tangent Vectors
+    - Geometric Tangent Vector
-- Chapter 3: Tangent Vectors
+    - Tangent Vectors on Manifolds
+  - The Differential of a Smooth Map
+  - Computations in Coordinates
+    - The Derivation in Coordinates
+    - The Differential in Coordinates
+    - Change of Coordinates

 - Chapter 4: Submersion, Immersion, Embedding